jhrrsn/The-Slow-Knife/The-Slow-Knife.md

 You'll establish a promising young soul who's life is ruined by a handful of grasping scoundrels, then you'll tell the decades-long story of the victim's overdue and inevitable vengeance.
 You'll tell this story from the perspective of the villains, with the protagonist - The Knife - moving in the shadows or behind disguises.
 You'll answer card prompts about your villain's life as you add notes and connections to a pinboard of sin and scandal.

-Yes, an actual pinboard!
+(alt text: an illustration of a pinboard, with many different-sized cards and pictures connected with red string) Yes, an actual pinboard!

 These prompts are split into four acts to help guide your story to a satisfying conclusion.
 As you progress through these acts you'll also tell the story of The Knife as they rise from depraved captivity to high society and begin to enact their revenge.